NoahLobbe/StryperBot/README.md

 - Other 'helper' functions are in `_camelCase`, the underscore prefix notation to help indictate that they are helpers.
 Maybe there is a better method *shrug*; if so let me know!
 - Class objects are in `PascalCase`
 - `TIMEZONE`, `TRIGGER_TIME`, and `CHANNEL` are objects (from `datetime`) but I haven't figured out something better than `SCREAMING_SNAKE_CASE` as they are meant to be constant as well :D
--

-### Testing Scripts
-These files are probably not very easy to read, but were helpful in testing stuff quickly without the whole circus.

 ### Data Strucutre
 `data.json` is the database file.
 The highest level entries (or keys) are currently `songs` and `templates`.